 - This includes any crowdfunding campaigns (e.g. kickstarter, indigogo), whether or not you created the campaign yourself.

-- This includes giving incentives in return for users thumbing content - this can also result in the thumbed content being removed from the site.
+- This includes giving incentives in return for users manipulating site stats - this can also result in the manipulated content being removed from the site.

 - Advertising a promotional contest held on another site falls under the same rules as holding an unofficial contest detailed above.